kyphan38/web/assets/docs/faqs/java.md

   - A software layer that provides the minimum requirements to run Java applications
   - It includes the Java Virtual Machine (JVM), core libraries, and other components needed to execute Java bytecode
 - Components
-  - ava Virtual Machine (JVM): Executes Java bytecode
+  - Java Virtual Machine (JVM): executes Java bytecode
-  - Java class libraries: Pre-built classes and APIs for running Java programs (e.g., java.lang, java.util)
+  - Java class libraries: pre-built classes and APIs for running Java programs (e.g., java.lang, java.util)
   - Supporting files and runtime tools (e.g., java command to launch applications)
 - Purpose
   - For end-users who only need to run Java applications or applets (e.g., playing a Java-based game or using a Java app)